jerwallace/aws-robomaker-workshops/content/workshop/setup.md

 To complete this workshop you need an **AWS account with administrative permissions**.
 This is needed to create or modify resources and allow AWS RoboMaker to interact with services on your behalf.

-If you are in a classroom setting, for this exercise we will provide a credit code, which you should apply it now.
+If you are in a classroom setting, we will provide a credit code which you should apply it now.
 To apply the credit code, select your username from the top right corner of the AWS console and click **My Account**.
 Next, click on **Credits**.

    **Important:** *The credit codes provided will cover the cost of this workshop.
 However, you must clean-up the resources after the workshop has completed.*